 Meshlab - http://www.meshlab.sourceforge.net/

-Maya (student version or free trial), Blender, or any 3D modeling program
+Maya (student version or free trial), Blender, or any 3D modeling program.

 Step 2: Images to VisualSFM

 The second way is to take a video and revolve around the object or space.
 Then go into Adobe Media Encoder and slice up the video into individual frames.
-Obviously, the more frames your camera shoots in, the more material that you can acquire, thus more detail in your 3D capture.
+Obviously, the more frames your camera shoots in the more material that you can acquire, thus more detail in your 3D capture.

 1. File - Open+ Multi Images (This is where you take your frames or stills and import them into VisualSFM)

 2. Now that you have all of your images uploaded, go ahead and click on the Compute Missing Matches button.
 It's the button that has 4 arrows pointing in the outward direction.
 This process might take a long time depending on how many images that you have uploaded.
-The reason why it takes so long is because the software is comparing each image to the other images that you have uploaded, comparing similar focal points and aspects in order to begin the process of recreating the 3D model, so please be patient.
+The reason why it takes so long is that the software is comparing each image to the other images that you have uploaded, comparing similar focal points and aspects in order to begin the process of recreating the 3D model, so please be patient.

 4. After that is done, go ahead and click on CMVS for dense reconstruction.
 This will finalize your 3D model and you want to save the .cmvs file and .nvm file as well as the .ply file.
 You will need the .nvm file for Meshlab and you will need the .ply file to acquire the 3D mesh of your object or mesh which will also happen in Meshlab.